-Our findings reveal that SOTA VLMs exhibit strong performance in black-box geo-localization tasks at broader spatial levels, such as country or regional level localization.
-However, their fine-grained localization accuracy does not generalize well to non-public datasets, suggesting potential performance inflation due to overlap between public datasets and the models' training data.
+Our findings reveal that SOTA VLMs exhibit strong performance in black-box geo-localization task at broader spatial levels, such as country or regional level localization ensuring high-level scene understanding.
+However, their fine-grained localization accuracy does not generalize well, suggesting potential performance inflation due to over representation of certain type of data in the models' training data.
 Furthermore, these models also struggle to generalize effectively under environmental or prompt variations.

-The remainder of this paper is structured as follows: Section II reviews related work, section III describes the proposed framework and evaluation metrics.
+The remainder of this paper is structured as follows: Section II reviews related work, Section III describes the proposed framework and evaluation metrics.
 Section IV details the experimental setup, including datasets, models, and prompting methods.
-Section V presents the results and discussions and section VI concludes the paper with future research directions.
+Section V presents the results and discussions and Section VI concludes the paper with future research directions.

-\section{RELATED WORK}
+\section{Related Work}

 This section provides an overview of the related work in image-based geo-localization and VLMs.